Discovery of giant radio sources from TGSS ADR 1: radio, optical, and infrared properties: Identification of giant radio sources

-For the search of giant radio galaxies, we used the TIFR GMRT Sky Survey (TGSS) first alternative data release (ADR1) \citet{In17} at 150 MHz.
-The TGSS ADR 1 includes continuum stokes I images of 99.5 per cent of the radio sky north of --53$\degr$ DEC which is 90 per cent of the total sky.
+For the search of GRGs, we used the TGSS first alternative data release (ADR 1; \citealt{In17}) at 150 MHz.
+The TGSS ADR 1 includes continuum stokes I images of 99.5 percent of the radio sky north of --53$\degr$ DEC which is 90 percent of the total sky.
 The resolution of the survey is $25\arcsec \times 25\arcsec$ north of 19$\degr$ declination and $25\arcsec \times 25\arcsec / \cos(\textrm{DEC}-19\degr)$ south of 19$\degr$ declination.
-To improve UV coverage, the exposure time on each pointing was nearly 15 minutes, spread among 3--5 scans.
+To improve uv coverage, each pointing was spread among 3--5 scans with nearly 15 minutes of exposure time on each pointing.
 The survey has a median noise of 3.5 mJy beam$^{-1}$.
-Taking advantage of high sensitivity and large survey area in low radio frequencies, earlier TGSS ADR 1 was used to search for aint high-redshift radio galaxies \citep{Sa18}, winged radio galaxies \citep{Bh20} and head-tailed radio galaxies \citep{Bh21}.
+Taking advantage of high sensitivity and large survey area in low radio frequencies, earlier TGSS ADR 1 was used to search for faint high-redshift RGs \citep{Sa18}, winged radio galaxies \citep{Bh22a} and tailed radio galaxies \citep{Bh22b}.

-We have searched for GRGs and GRQs using TGSS ADR1 images.
-TGSS covers 36900 square degrees which are $\sim90$ per cent of the whole sky.
-Fifty-four GRGs and GRQs are discovered from the TGSS images.
-Manual and visual inspection of all TGSS radio maps is used to identify these giant radio galaxies.
-Our search revealed over 1000 new candidate giant radio galaxies with angular size greater than 3 arcmin, however, we only reported those that have been confirmed as GRGs in this work.
-The following criteria are used to make the sample of new 54 GRGs and GRQs in this paper: \\